yvesc/MeteoBox/README.md

 4. With cosmetic toys like smart icons, etc.
 5. Forecasts (Must have).

+**Note : **This repository (and eventually the website) is currently working in progress, so don't be too bad with the content but constructive.
+If you have remarks, suggestions, code or anything else, please share it.

 ## Doc :
 * Some informations about METAR Structure : [http://weather.unisys.com/wxp/Appendices/Formats/METAR.php](http://weather.unisys.com/wxp/Appendices/Formats/METAR.php)
 * Another good Wikipedia reference : [https://fr.wikipedia.org/wiki/METAR] (https://fr.wikipedia.org/wiki/METAR)